subfusc/datamaskin/docs/kos-karma.md

 integer argument as last argument, with a max of 3.
 Example: `(incf object 3)`

-The last way to increase karma is to use latex style `\addtocounter{object}{number}`, the max here is also 3.
+The last way to increase karma is to use LaTeX style `\addtocounter{object}{number}`, the max here is also 3.